 In a situation the press could easily label "Super-gate," some documents from Toberoff's files on Siegel and Shuster were obtained by a lawyer who formerly worked with him.
 And like a tale straight out of a John Grisham novel, the lawyer who obtained the documents gave them to WB, complete with a cover letter that questioned Toberoff's tactics.
 According to WB, that cover letter outlined Toberoff's plan to capture Superman for himself by entering into a joint business venture with the Siegels and Shusters.

 Warner turned the documents over to an independent attorney and started the legal process of trying to get the court to waive the attorney-client privilege that allegedly protected those documents.
-Meanwhile, Toberoff went to the FBI, reported the documents as stolen, and gave some of his documents to the government to assist with its investigation.
+Meanwhile, Toberoff went to the FBI, reported the documents as stolen, and gave some of his documents to the government to assist with its investigation.2011's Action Comics #1 Between Toberoff's alleged business ventures with the families — which WB maintains are not protected by attorney-client privilege — and the lawyer's willingness to turn documents over to the government, Warner claimed that the documents were no longer protected by attorney-client privilege.

 With this week's ruling, the court agreed with Warner Bros.: They ruled that attorney-client privilege no longer applies to these documents.